TheSkeward/fletcher/minecraft.md

 ## Minecraft chat bridging
 The needed configuration for bridging the chat of a Minecraft server to a Discord channel.
 There are two parts to this function - sending messages from the Discord channel to Minecraft using RCON (the Minecraft remote connection protocol), and watching the logs of the server for new in-game chat messages to send to Discord.
 The Channel Configuration section details the first part, while the Script section details the second.
+For security reasons, it is recommended to only expose RCON to the Fletcher main server at 45.33.77.79 using a firewall or other mechanisms.

 ### Channel Configuration
 The "Preferences" table for the channel you wish to bridge the Minecraft chat to (Add Section > enter the Channel ID on your server's configuration panel at https://fletcher.fun ) should look like this: